-Gas leak sensors are a crucial piece of equipment.
-Not only do they ensure the safety of workers in several industries, but in many settings, such as the food industry, gas sensors also monitor gas levels to ensure the products maintain high quality and standards.
+A gas leak sensor is a crucial piece of equipment.
+Not only do they ensure the safety of workers in several industries, but in many settings, such as the food industry, a gas leak sensor also monitors gas levels to ensure the products maintain high quality and standards.

 Many gases commonly used in industry such as carbon dioxide, carbon monoxide, nitrous oxide have detrimental health impacts at high concentrations or in poorly ventilated areas.
 As most of the gases are colourless and odourless, this presents huge healthy and safety implications for staff working in these environments.
 Gas leak sensors provide a level of protection for staff in workplaces that use potentially hazardous gases.